 • Prepare the beans.
 Drain and rinse 1 (15-ounce) can each of kidney beans, cannellini beans, and chickpeas.
 Add to the bowl with the vinaigrette.

 • Prepare the vegetables: To the bowl with the beans, add 1 cored and chopped green bell pepper and 1 cored and chopped red bell pepper.
-Followed by 1/2 chopped English cucumber, 1 cup finely chopped red onion, 1 1/2 tablespoons drained capers, 1 cup chopped fresh parsley, and 10 to 15 leaves each fresh mint and fresh basil, torn or gently chopped.
+Next, add 1/2 chopped English cucumber, 1 cup finely chopped red onion, 1 1/2 tablespoons drained capers, 1 cup chopped fresh parsley, and 10 to 15 leaves each fresh mint and fresh basil, torn or gently chopped.
 Toss to coat in the vinaigrette.

 Tips for the Best Bean Salad